Danny Szetela: International career

 In 2003, Szetela burst onto the world's stage during the Under-17 World Cup in Finland.
 The second-youngest player on the United States roster, he started all four American games, scoring two goals.
 In 2005, he was called up to the U.S. U-20 national team for the 2005 2005 World Youth Championship in the Netherlands.
 He played two games in that tournament.
 On June 30, 2007, Szetela scored the opening goal in the United States' match against South Korea in the U-20 World Cup.
 Three days later he recorded two goals in a winning effort over Poland, the country of both his parents.

-Szetela made his debut for the USA on October 17, 2007, as a late-match substitute against Switzerland, and set up Michael Bradley's game-winning goal.
+Szetela made his debut for the U.S. on October 17, 2007, as a late-match substitute against Switzerland, and set up Michael Bradley's game-winning goal.
 The win snapped a five-game losing streak for the national team, and provided their first win over Switzerland in seven matches.
 For a while, Szetela, who has a Polish passport and speaks Polish, was unsure of his international allegiances, as his parents wanted him to play for Poland.
-However, after the former coach of Polish national team, Pawel Janas, stated publicly that "in Poland we have 200 players like Szetela," he decided to play for the U.S. In July 2008, Szetela was named to the U.S. team that competed in the 2008 Beijing Olympics.
+However, after the former coach of Poland national team, Paweł Janas, stated publicly that "in Poland we have 200 players like Szetela," he decided to play for the U.S. In July 2008, Szetela was named to the U.S. team that competed in the 2008 Beijing Olympics.